centreon/centreon-documentation/cloud/alerts-notifications/notif-concept.md

 ---

 Before a contact can be notified in Centreon, it is necessary to go through several steps.
-If no notification escalation is defined, the notification management process is standard.
-It is described below:

 1. A service (or a host) is checked at regular intervals according to the check period defined for it (In the case of a passive service, we wait for the status of the service to change)
-2. If an anomaly occurs (Not-OK status), the service (or the host) goes into the SOFT state
+2. If an anomaly occurs (Not-OK status), the service (or the host) goes into a SOFT state
 3. After the Max Check Attempts has taken place and if the service (or the host) persists in retaining its Not-OK status its state changes from SOFT to HARD.
-The monitoring engine caches the notification number to the service (or the host): i.e. 0.
+The monitoring engine caches the notification number for the service (or the host): i.e. 0.

 At each notification interval of the service (or the host) and until the end of the Not-OK status, the monitoring engine performs the following